-Worship Leadership Requirement is 15 hours.
+Worship and Music Studies Requirements is 39 hours.

-Minimum of 124 hours (45 of which must be upper level) is required for Bachelor of Arts in Worship and Music Studies.
+Minimum of 123 hours (45 of which must be upper level) is required for Bachelor of Arts in Worship and Music Studies.

 A minimum grade of 'C' is required for all courses pertaining to the major.
 These courses are indicated with an asterisk.
-A minimum cumulative GPA of 2.0 is required for graduation.
+A minimum cumulative GPA of 2.0 is required.